-WestBridge’s dual diagnosis treatment programs in Manchester, New Hampshire and Brooksville, Florida, enable participants to begin or to re-establish the healing process.
+WestBridge’s dual diagnosis residential treatment programs in Manchester, New Hampshire and Brooksville, Florida, enable men with co-occurring mental illness and substance use disorder to begin or to re-establish the healing process.

 When men enter our dual diagnosis residential treatment, the first objective is to establish a sense of safety.
 We provide an environment that is homelike, comfortable and wellness-oriented.
 Our facilities are intentionally designed to promote a sense of belonging and community.
 People feel safer when they know they are being supported and joined by others.

 • Coping with stress

 • Sleep and waking habits

 The Commons sample schedule (schedules vary by week and by program).